 A third-party local shared object, sometimes referred to as a "third-party Flash cookie," is a shared object created by third-party content, or content that is not actually located on the site you are currently viewing.
 Third-party local shared objects may be important for privacy discussions because they can be used to track your preferences or your website usage across different websites that you visit.

 The Settings Manager lets you manage many settings related to your Flash Player, including the option to allow or disallow third-party shared objects on your computer.
 Follow the steps below to disallow local shared objects from third-party content.

 Go to the Global Storage Settings panel of the Settings Manager (Figure 1.)
 Click the tabs at the top of the Settings Manager to select the second panel if you do not see the Global Storage Settings.

 - You may not be using the latest Flash Player version.
 The third-party storage setting was introduced in Flash Player 8 and is not available in earlier versions of the Player.
-Click here to get Flash Player 8 now to take advantage of the latest security and privacy features.

 - You may be using an older web browser.
 Flash Player depends on the web browser to tell it where the content is coming from.
 Flash Player uses this information to determine if the content is coming from a third party.
 Because this information is not available, Flash Player cannot disable third-party shared objects.
 We recommend you use the latest version of your browser that is available.